vinicius0026/blog/_posts/2020-05-13-properly-typed-vuex-stores.md

 One of the common patterns mid-sized to large applications need is centralized state management.
 Whenever your Vue app needs that, the no-brainer choice is [Vuex](https://vuex.vuejs.org/), Vue's own implementation of "Statement Management Pattern".

-When apps start to grow beyond mid-size, TypeScript start to be more and more valuable to manage the app complexity.
+When apps start to grow beyond mid-size, TypeScript start to be more and more valuable to manage complexity.

-This article discusses ways of putting all this together, to have a solid base for a large application using Vue, Vuex and TypeScript.
+This article discusses ways of putting all this together, to have a solid base for a large application using Vue, Vuex, and TypeScript.

 ## Default Setup

-Thanks to the amazing [`vue-cli`](https://cli.vuejs.org/) tool, it is very easy to start a Vue + Vuex + TypeScript project.
+Thanks to the fantastic [`vue-cli`](https://cli.vuejs.org/) tool, it is straightforward to start a Vue + Vuex + TypeScript project.

 After installing `vue-cli`, just run `vue create <project name>`, answer a few questions and you will be up and running.
 Make sure to select **Manually select features** in the **Please pick a preset** stage and check `TypeScript` and `Vuex`.